How did your baker ancestor work? Old practices from the modern world….

 My father used to say it every time we passed a pub called ‘The Staff of Life’, which could, of course, be referring to ale!
 Several pubs around the country have this moniker, one in Todmorden, Yorkshire, another in Mowsley, near Lutterworth, Leicestershire and one in Stoke, Staffordshire.

-An explanation for the expression is comparing a staff which acted as a walking stick to bread which supported life.
+How did this expression come about?
+One explanation; a ‘staff’ acted as a walking stick which ‘supported’ people as they walked.
 Until the mid 19th Century (later in many areas) it was dangerous to health to drink water so perhaps ale was the staff of life!
 Whimsy perhaps…